imikado/dupotStaticGenerationSkeleton/README.md

 - Each page will use a layout and load component list
 - Each page will be generated as html page in docs folder, so don't miss to add in this folder all css/js dependances

+Create components used by your pages in Components folder
+- Each component will use views

 # Example of use

 ## You homepage